Sending Students Home Due to Illness

 National Archives and Records Administration

-Request to Return Home Four Pine Ridge Students
+Request to Return Home Four Rosebud Students

 March 21, 1882

 Richard Henry Pratt seeks the authority to return home Horace, Rufus, Morgan, and Austin due to poor health from consumption and scrofula.
+Although the handwritten letter indicates that the students were from Pine Ridge, they were actually from the Rosebud Agency.

 Format: